foobuzz/todo/doc/guide.md

 ## Configuration

 Configuration is done by editing a configuration file which sits at `~/.toduhrc`.
-It should already exist and contain a template even if you never touched it.

 The configuration file is in the INI format.
 It's made of sections, each of which is introduced by a `[title]` enclosed in brackets.
 The lines of a section consist of `key = value` pairs.